 Through safeguarding polices and procedures our students are looked after, and with Personal, Social and Health Education (PSHE) in place key aspects of students wellbeing and development are taught, with students guided through the difficulties and joy of turning into teenagers, young adults and then leaving to start life on their own.

-As Vice Principal of Student Welfare, I have the pleasure of over seeing this development, and ensuring that every child is taken care of, and not only learns and develops, but enjoys and gains as much as they can form their Doha College experience.
+As Vice Principal of Student Welfare, I have the pleasure of over seeing this development, and ensuring that every child is taken care of, and not only learns and develops, but enjoys and gains as much as they can from their Doha College experience.